AmBha21/Theory-of-Computation/README.txt

 Testing:
 There are two test directories:
     1. pyTests: contains dfa and nfa testing suites
     2. dfa_to_min_dfa: contains test suite of minimizing dfa_images
+For further documentation, please refer to TESTING.txt

 To test the program, cd into pyTests and run any of the (dfa|nfa)*.py test cases or look at the graphs produced under pyTests/(dfa|nfa)_images/